 Previous research (Cook & Ross, 2022) examined the effectiveness of i-Ready Instruction on student achievement in the 2020-21 school year, during the COVID-19 pandemic.
-This study expands on the previous research by comparing math achievement gains for i-Ready Instruction students who met recommended usage levels, and those for otherwise similar comparison students.
+This study expands on the previous research by comparing ELA achievement gains for i-Ready Instruction students who met recommended usage levels, and those for similar comparison students who had no exposure to i-Ready Instruction.